DiUS/pact-consumer-js-dsl/README.md

 This codebase provides a Javascript DSL for creating pacts.
 If you are new to Pact, please read the Pact [README](pact-readme) first.

+The Javascript DSL is compatible with v2 of the [pact-specification](https://github.com/bethesque/pact-specification/tree/version-2) and supports type based matching, flexible array lengths, and regular expressions (read more below).

 This DSL relies on the Ruby [pact-mock_service][pact-mock-service] gem to provide the mock service for the Javascript tests.
 If you do not want to use Ruby in your project, please read about using a standalone Pact mock service [here][pact-mock-service-without-ruby].

 ### Getting Help